netrisai/docs/tutorials/phoenixnap-bmc-using-vnet.rst

 Deploy a new server w/ static IP into an existing V-Net
 -------------------------------------------------------

 Starting from Netris `v3.5.0 <https://www.netris.io/netris-3-5-0-release-notes>`_, Netris creates private networks in phoenixNAP BMC with a CIDR based on the corresponding VNET gateway.
-Continuous monitoring by Netris prohibits direct editing of these private networks from the phoenixNAP BMC console.
-However, any modifications trigger Netris to automatically roll back all changes to their original state.
+As before, Netris continuously monitors private networks.
+As a result of this continuous monitoring, you can't edit private networks created by Netris from the phoenixNAP BMC console.
+However, if any modifications are made, Netris will automatically roll everything back to its state.

-When requesting a server from phoenixNAP BMC without any public IP address, select a Netris V-Net as a private network.
+When you request a server from phoenixNAP BMC without any public IP address, select a Netris V-Net as a private network.
 Enter a valid IP address in the 'IP Addresses' text field and specify the Netris V-Net's gateway IP address in the 'Default Gateway' field.
 Then Netris will automatically add that server to the V-Net when the server is deployed.

 .. image:: /tutorials/images/phoenixnap-vnet-import-a-new-server-with-ip.png